Heritage Festival 2025 Events

 Heritage | Arts & Crafts

-Fri 11 July 2025 at 16:00
+Fri 11 July 2025 - Stall 10.30-3.30 / Talk at 12.00

 Mapping Bradford's History

 The Historic Towns Trust invite you to join us on 11th July to celebrate the city of Bradford through mapping its history.
 The talk is about the Historic Towns Trust’s An Historical Map of Bradford publication, which shows the fascinating history of the city centre, and the two conservation areas of Manningham and Little Germany.
 The map is built on extensive research, drawing information from many archaeological and historical resources, brought together to show the historical development of the city.
-The talk will highlight how we create our maps, how we delivered our Bradford project and share the stories and learnings that the publication has uncovered, which are surprising even its authors in creating a new and more detailed narrative of Bradford’s history.
+The talk will highlight how we create our maps, how we elivered our Bradford project and share the stories and learnings that the publication has uncovered, which are surprising even its authors in creating a new and more detailed narrative of Bradford’s history.
 Following the talk there will be a stall and a small exhibition space, giving more detail about the project, with the opportunity to purchase the publication along with other maps produced by the Historic Towns Trust.

 Heritage | Talk

-Fri 11 July 2025 at 16:00
+Fri 11 July 2025 - 2pm to 4pm

 Snapshots of Ilkley: Youthful Visions & Historic Reflections

-photoILKLEY – is a grassroots photography festival, celebrating photography’s unique power to connect, to question, and to see the world anew.
+photoILKLEY is a grassroots photography festival, celebrating photography’s unique power to connect, to question, and to see the world anew.
 Committed to making space for younger voices too, a key part of the festival is the Young Photographer Competition, inviting children and young people to share their own visions of Ilkley and the world, offering a vital platform for emerging talents and fresh perspectives.
 The winning images from the competition form the basis of this exhibition.
-The Great Flood exhibition Suddenly, in the middle of a hot summer’s day, there was a violent thunderstorm over IlkleyMoor.
-It lasted several hours, turning the streets of the town into tributaries of the RiverWharfe.
-The exhibition describes the resulting devastation.
-The Wharfedale Airedale Observer from 20 July 1900 carried an extensive report much of which is used in the exhibition together with photographs from the time.
-The Exhibition is provided by Ilkley Civic Society’s Local History Hub.
-Both exhibitions are FREE to enter.

 Venue: Ilkley Manor House, Castle Yard, Ilkley LS29 9DT